cozees/cook/spec/language.md

 ```

 In cook, there are two ways to define multiple line string.
 It can be done by simply wrap multiple
 line string in a backquote (`) or written them in line.
-The backquote string will preserve everything except string interpolation while the simple multiple line string does not perserve everyting, it elimiate any leading or trailing whitespace except a newline for unquoted string.
+The backquote string will preserve everything except string interpolation while the simple multiple line string does not perserve everyting, it elimiate any leading and trailing whitespace.

 ```cook
 // Multiline string below is equal to "\n\ttext line1\n\ttext line2\n"